MiliyaImmattyLazar/tic-tac-toe/README.md

 - HTML

 ## :scream:Bugs to fix :poop:
-- value changes if i click again inside the box
+-

 ## :sob: Lessons learnt
 - I will add more css styling like animations to my game if i had time.
 ## :white_check_mark:Future features
-- I would add a restart button to the game
+- Add more css styling elements to improve the game layout
 - Will add a Text decoration to the winning pair